imchristina/boyo/README.md

 # Boyo

-> A Nintendo Gameboy (DMG) and Gameboy Color (CGB) emulator written in C and SDL2.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Language](https://img.shields.io/badge/language-C-orange.svg)
 ![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20Cross--Platform-lightgrey.svg)

-**Boyo** is a modular, lightweight emulator designed to be platform-agnostic.
+**Boyo** is a modular, lightweight Gameboy and Gameboy Color emulator designed to be platform-agnostic.
 It is compatible with the majority of the commercial game library and passes a significant number of hardware conformance tests.

 ## Features